cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. Customer view in order details: the customers can view the shipping info in the order details page, in the My Account section.

 == Changelog ==

+= Version 2.5.0 - Released on 03 August 2022 =

+* New: Support for WooCommerce 6.8
+* Update: YITH Plugin Framework

 = Version 2.4.0 - Released on 04 July 2022 =